 I spent a week and a half in Barcelona.
-During that time most of what I’ve done was going out to party so my memory is a little hazy from the amount of Sangria consumed.
-A day in Barcelona wouldn’t be enough to truly enjoy what the city has to offer.
-But if you only had a day or perhaps another day, I have listed what you can do within that time-frame to at least maximize your experience in this awesome city.
-You can even use this mini-guide as a catalyst to an even longer itinerary as there’s simply too many things to see and do in Barcelona (pronounced: Barthelona).
+During that time most of what I’ve done was going out to a party, so my memory is a little hazy from the amount of Sangria consumed.
+A day in Barcelona wouldn’t be enough to enjoy what the city has to offer genuinely.
+But if you only had a day or perhaps another day, I have listed what you can do within that time-frame to at least maximize your experience in this remarkable city.
+You can even use this mini-guide as a catalyst to an even longer itinerary as there are too many things to see and do in Barcelona (pronounced: Barthelona).

 Walk Around the City

-Barcelona is a major city, however, it’s the ideal size to find by walking.
-Take your time walking around and but slow down to sample some of the city’s awesome gastronomic choices.
-In case you’re in the state of mind for going to the absolute most noteworthy structures and parks, you’ll need to see all the Parc de la Ciutadella brings to the table and additionally the Parc de Joan Miró and the Montjuïc palace.
-There’s a lot in Barcelona you won’t discover in a travel book and pamphlets that you can just walk around.
+Barcelona is a major city.
+However, it’s the ideal size to find by walking.
+Take your time walking around and but slow down to sample some of the city’s excellent gastronomic choices.
+In case you’re in the state of mind for going to the entire most noteworthy structures and parks, you’ll need to see all the Parc de la Ciutadella brings to the table and additionally the Parc de Joan Miró and the Montjuïc palace.
+There’s a lot in Barcelona you won’t discover in a travel book and pamphlets that you can walk around.

 In actuality, one of Barcelona’s top attractions for visitors (and additionally for the individuals who live here) is appreciating the city’s modernista building design.
-The works of Antoni Gaudí specifically.
-Simply strolling around you’ll go over different samples of Gaudí’s work all through the city, be they common or religious structures.
-The most well-known are the Sagrada Família, noteworthy both outside and in; Park Güell, a space that is out of a tall tale and imitates an English garden city; and La Pedrera.
+More specifically, the works of Antoni Gaudí specifically.
+Just strolling around you’ll go over different samples of Gaudí’s work all through the city, be they ordinary or religious structures.
+The most well-known is the Sagrada Família, noteworthy both outside and in; Park Güell, a space that is out of a tall tale and imitates an English garden city; and La Pedrera.

-Barcelona has a lot of amazing music venues, for example, Razzmatazz and Apolo.
+Barcelona has a lot of fantastic music venues, for example, Razzmatazz and Apolo.
 The city boasts some brilliant show lobbies too.
-The Gran Teatre del Liceu is a survivor in wonder, enriched with gold leaf, extravagant red floor coverings, and lavish carvings.
-Try not to be modest from looking at the project, as tickets are not generally as extravagant as you may think, and it’s a space that is without a doubt worth a visit.
+The Gran Teatre del Liceu is a survivor in wonder, enriched with gold leaf, extravagant red floor coverings, and rich carvings.
+Try not to be modest from looking at the project, as tickets are not generally as expensive as you may think, and it’s a space that is without a doubt worth a visit.

 Picture the city of Picasso’s childhood

-Picasso’s Barcelona, where he spent his initial years, was wonderful and energetic.
-Take the strides of the imaginative virtuoso as you visit the historic points that molded his childhood.
+Picasso’s Barcelona, where he spent his initial years, was beautiful and energetic.
+Take the strides of the imaginative virtuoso as you visit the historical points that molded his childhood.
 Stroll down C/Reina Cristina and after that traverse to number 3 on C/Mercè to see where his family lived, however, the building was later obliterated.

 Become acquainted with the city’s history

-At the point when going to another city, it’s generally great to take in a touch about its history to comprehend its building design, its specialty, what makes it tick, and something of the character of its kin.
+At the point when going to another town, it’s generally great to take in touch about its history to comprehend its building design, its specialty, what makes it tick, and something of the character of its kin.
 As a global city, Barcelona is loaded with different societies and legacies.
-With each stride, you take through its boulevards, you’ll unearth some of its histories.
+With each stride, you take through its boulevards; you’ll unearth some of its histories.

 What else you need when you have the opportunity to visit the living heaven of the world, known as Barcelona.